Chen-3120263767/Deep-Learning-Intro-Assignments/README.md

 - HW3: The main content of HW3 is using CNNs for image classification.
 This assignment utilized two datasets, MNIST and CIFAR-10, and conducted several ablation studies on optimizers, Batch Normalization, and activation functions.
 Finally, ResNet was also implemented to assist with recognition.
 More details are covered in a report located in the HW3 folder.

-- HW4: The main content of Assignment 4 is to implement medical image segmentation using U-Net, with the dataset sourced from: https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation.
+- HWx3: The main content of Assignment x3 is to implement medical image segmentation using U-Net, with the dataset sourced from: https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation.
 This task also includes more training details.

+-HW4: The main task of HW4 is to use an RNN to classify sentence sentiment, employing the SST-1 dataset.
+In this task, a significant performance gap between the training set and the validation/test set emerged, the specific reasons for which are still under investigation.